matter-labs/zksync-web-era-docs/docs/zk-stack/running-a-hyperchain/locally.md

 ## Development dependencies

-Ensure you have followed <a href="https://github.com/matter-labs/zksync-era/blob/main/docs/guides/setup-dev.md" target="_blank">these instructions</a> to set up dependencies on your machine (don't worry about the Environment section for now).
+Ensure you have followed [these instructions](https://github.com/matter-labs/zksync-era/blob/main/docs/guides/setup-dev.md) to set up dependencies on your machine (don't worry about the Environment section for now).

 ## Deploying Locally